Bass Tournaments in Highlands County

 Lake Istokpoga

-Weigh-in at Istokpoga Park at 2:00 PM; Highlander Tournament Trail with 100 participants.
+Weigh-in at Windy Point Boat Ramp at 3:15 PM; United Bass Anglers Sportsman Series with 28 participants.

 Weigh-in at Istokpoga Park at 3:00 PM; Xtreme bass series with 50 participants.